Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Fuck," he groaned.

 The sound of the filthy word spewing from the Doctor's lips tossed her over the edge, made her dig her nails into his back and scream, actually scream.
 With a shout he came with her, spilling his hot seed inside her clenching channel, thrusts shallow and erratic.
 She whimpered with the aftershocks of her orgasm and slumped in his arms, panting, flushed and wanting to curl up in bed with her Time Lord and fall asleep.
-He pulled out of her extremely slowly as though wanting to draw out his time inside her, breathing heavily as well, cheek pressed against her breast.
-Gradually he lowered them both until they were simply cuddling in the corridor, Rose in his lap, unspoken love brimming between them.
+He pulled out of her slowly, as though wanting to draw out his time inside her, breathing heavily as well, cheek pressed against her breast.
+Gradually he lowered them both until they were cuddling in the corridor, Rose in his lap, unspoken love brimming between them.

 "DOC, ROSE!
 ARE YOU DECENT, OR AM I INTERRUPTING HAPPY TIME?"

 Rose scrambled out of his lap and grabbed her bra at the sound of Jack's footsteps against the TARDIS grating.
-The Doctor hoisted himself off the floor hurriedly as Rose gave him a chaste kiss and took off down the corridor, and barely a split second before Jack turned the corner and spotted him.
+The Doctor hoisted himself off the floor as Rose gave him a chaste kiss and took off down the corridor, barely a split second before Jack turned the corner and spotted him.

 "Harkness!" the Doctor whisper-shouted, grabbing his jacket off the floor and holding it in front of his open trousers.

 "I knew it!" the captain grinned, hands on his hips as he regarded the Doctor's bare chest (and the fact that Rose's jumper had been left on the floor).
 "It's about freaking time.
 And it explains a lot."

 "What the hell are you going on about?" he scowled.